deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16198/index.md

 ![](figures/figures_16_0.png)

-> 🔼 The figure shows two examples from the A-OKVQA dataset where the GPT-40 generated answers are correct but the annotations contain errors, highlighting the need for filtering mismatched annotations during data distillation.
+> 🔼 The figure shows two examples from the A-OKVQA dataset where the provided annotations are incorrect, highlighting the need for filtering mismatched annotations during data distillation.
 > <details>
 > <summary>read the caption</summary>
 > Figure A.3: An example from the A-OKVQA dataset highlights cases where the annotated answer does not match the GPT-40-generated answer.
 In these cases, the GPT-40 answers are correct, while the annotations contain labeling errors.
 In the left figure, the sign reads 'dentist' (correctly identified by GPT-40), and the answer should relate to 'teeth,' not ‘heart' as in the annotation.
 In the right figure, the fridge contains beer, but the annotation incorrectly labels it as 'water.'
 Consequently, we filter out instances where the GPT-40-generated answer does not match the annotated answers.